We feature the best free cloud apps for business, allowing you to easily manage everyday business functions from your tablet or smartphone.

 Overall, it makes for an easy and accessible tool for running business accounts, but it's almost certainly aimed at small companies rather than large ones.

-- Read our full Wave review.
+Check out more in our full Wave review.

-Paypal is one of the simplest and easiest to use providers for credit card processing.
+Paypal is one of the simplest and easiest to use providers for credit card processing (opens in new tab).
 Whether you're looking to sell through a retail website, charge for services, or send money internationally, Paypal provides a really accessible service.

 Sign up is easy enough, though expect to have to go through basic money-laundering checks at the beginning, which means Paypal adding a couple of small amounts to your business bank account and you let them know what these were, to prove you are connected to that account.
 The process takes a few days, but once done you're ready to take payments.

 If you're looking to charge for services, such as for consulting or through freelancing, you can send one-off charges via email through Paypal, or set up a subscription system that allows you to take regular payments according to whichever parameters you use.

 For retail, it you're using any of the common shopping cart software platforms, such as Woocommerce, Magento, or similar, then Paypal is usually available as a plugin option, though there may be a small charge from the developer to provide this.